-- If descriptive, the candidate should create a picture in words, trying to use as many senses as possible to make the description clear. - If narrative, the essay must have a strong story line and an interesting ending. - If reflective, the essay should convey emotional reactions and feelings the candidate experiences/experienced.
+- If descriptive, the candidate should create a picture in words using as many senses as possible to make the description clear. - If narrative, the essay must have a strong story line and an interesting ending. - If reflective, the essay should convey emotional reactions and feelings the candidate experiences/experienced.